-The Interconnection Customer's Facilities are located approximately away from IPC's Interconnection Facilities.
-The Interconnection Customer will install solar arrays, batteries, thirty-two (32) solar inverters and ninety-six (96) battery inverters, disconnect switches, distribution collector system, transformers, controllers, appropriate grounding measures, and associated auxiliary equipment.
-The main step-up transformers are GSU transformers.
+The Interconnection Customer's Facilities are located approximately 5 miles away from IPC's Interconnection Facilities.
+The Interconnection Customer will install solar arrays, batteries, two hundred ninety six (296) PV inverters and two hundred ninety six (296) BESS inverters, disconnect switches, distribution collector system, transformers, controllers, appropriate grounding measures, and associated auxiliary equipment.
+The main 345/34.5 step-up transformers are GSU transformers.
 Interconnection Customer will build facilities to the Point of Change of Ownership.